aaronbenny0506-lang/ai-support-desk/obstacle_log.md

 ## 3. A syntactically valid but semantically wrong response
-Even when `json.loads()` succeeds, the model could return a category or urgency value outside the fixed set (e.g. "Billing Issue" instead of "billing"), which would quietly corrupt the summary counts.
+Even when `json.loads()` succeeds, the model could return a category or urgency value outside the fixed set (eg: "Billing Issue" instead of "billing"), which would quietly corrupt the summary counts.

 **Fix:** added explicit validation after parsing — `category` and